chainx-org/threshold_signature/pallets/threshold-signature/README.md

 `pallet-threshold-signature` is an m-of-n threshold signature module that combines Schnorr signature and MAST (Merkelized Abstract Syntax Tree) implementation.
 This module mainly implements threshold signature address generation and verification.

 ## Storage
-- `AddrToScript`: is a Map that stores the mapping of threshold signature addresses to scripts.
+- `AddrToPubkey`: is a Map that stores the mapping of threshold signature addresses to pubkeys.

 ## Call

-- `generate_address(origin, scripts)`
+- `generate_address(origin, pubkeys)`

-  Generate threshold signature address according to the script provided by the user.
+  Generate threshold signature address according to the pubkey provided by the user.

-  `scripts`: The first parameter is inner pubkey.
-The remaining parameters are other scripts.
-For example, inner pubkey can be the aggregate public key of ABC, and other scripts can be the aggregate public key of AB, BC and AC.
+  `pubkeys`: The first parameter is inner pubkey.
+The remaining parameters are other pubkeys.
+For example, inner pubkey can be the aggregate public key of ABC, and other pubkeys can be the aggregate public key of AB, BC and AC.

-- `verify_threshold_signature(origin, addr, signature, script, message, call)`
+- `verify_threshold_signature(origin, addr, signature, pubkey, message, call)`

   Verify the threshold signature address and then call other transactions.

   `addr`: Represents a threshold signature address.
 For example, the aggregate public key of ABC
   `signature`: Usually represents the aggregate signature of m individuals.
 For example, the aggregate signature of AB
-  `script`: Usually represents the aggregate public key of m individuals.
+  `pubkey`: Usually represents the aggregate public key of m individuals.
 For example, the aggregate public key of AB
   `message`: Message used in the signing process.
   `call`: The transaction that needs to be called after the threshold signature verification is passed.